janklab/MatlabProjectTemplate/README.md

 ## Unit tests

 You should write unit tests for your project!
 Use the [Matlab Unit Test Framework](https://www.mathworks.com/help/matlab/matlab-unit-test-framework.html) and put your tests in `Mcode/+<myproject>/+test`.
-Run them with `make test`.
+Run them with `make test` in the shell or with `dev-kit/launchtests.m` in Matlab.

 ## About MatlabProjectTemplate